Teachers and Parents

 The Science In Forensic Science

 Forensic science can be a daunting discipline due to the amount of scientific knowledge one has to acquire to be good at it.
-Biology and Chemistry are the principle sciences that are most commonly used in solving a crime using forensic science.
-The many branches of these sciences can be used to help solve the crime.
+Biology and Chemistry are the principal sciences that are most commonly used in solving a crime using forensic science.

 • Lesson 5 – Grades: 5 – 8